redsanket/spark/external/hue/guide/ui/index.rst

 The **Bundles** tab shows the running, completed, and killed `Oozie Bundles jobs <http://oozie.apache.org/docs/4.1.0/BundleFunctionalSpec.html>`_.
- You can also have the option of seleting how many jobs to show per page, sorting the jobs by status, and clicking a job to get details (see :ref:`Job Details <Doozie_db_wf-details>` above).
+ You can also have the option of selecting how many jobs to show per page, sorting the jobs by status, and clicking a job to get details (see :ref:`Job Details <Doozie_db_wf-details>` above).